Class Width Calculator

 class width = (max - min) / n

-- max - The upper bound of a data set;
+- max - Upper bound of a data set;

-- min - The lower bounds of a data set; and
+- min - Lower bounds of a data set; and

-- n - The number of classes within the distribution.
+- n - Number of classes within the distribution.

 How to use the class width calculator to find the class width?